jakestrouse00/mongodriver/README.md

 new_document.foo = 2
 print(new_document.foo)  # 2

-# you can also change the value of an attribute with the Driver.VarClass.update() method
+# you can also change the value of an attribute with the Driver.Variable.update() method

 new_document.foo.update(3)